Curriculum Overview

 Electives

-The program offers extensive elective opportunities for students to explore new areas of interest or further their knowledge and skills in a particular concentration.
-Examples include research, running biomechanics, and pelvic floor PT to name a few.
-Students are also encouraged to identify new elective opportunities they would like the program to set up!
+We offer extensive elective opportunities for you to explore new areas of interest or further your knowledge and skills in a particular concentration.
+Examples include research, running biomechanics, and pelvic floor PT to name a few!

 Interprofessional Education